znation/simplex/README.md

 #### Type Names

-All type names (listed above) are reserved words, though currently unused in the language.
+All type names (listed above) are reserved words, even if currently unused in the language.

 #### Values